Learning to Mask and Permute Visual Tokens for Vision Transformer Pre-Training: Supplementary Material

 We compare \ours against different pre-training objectives.
 In particular, we employ a ViT-based backbone that is pre-trained according to the pure MIM objective formulation.
-Note that this differs from the pre-training strategy proposed by the BEiT approach~\cite{bao2022beit} as it lacks the block-wise masking algorithm, which progressively extracts multiple blocks of patches until 40\% of the positions are masked.
-In our MIM-based pre-training, we replace the block-wise masking strategy with a random patch masking approach, thus keeping it similar to a BERT-like solution~\cite{devlin2019bert} applied to Computer Vision tasks.
+Note that this differs from the pre-training strategy proposed by the BEiT approach~\citep{bao2022beit} as it lacks the block-wise masking algorithm, which progressively extracts multiple blocks of patches until 40\% of the positions are masked.
+In our MIM-based pre-training, we replace the block-wise masking strategy with a random patch masking approach, thus keeping it similar to a BERT-like solution~\citep{devlin2019bert} applied to Computer Vision tasks.
 Analogously, we also pre-train a ViT backbone through a double-stream architecture according to the PIM objective described in Sec.~\ref{sec:preliminaries}.
-Moreover, we consider the standard BEiT model~\cite{bao2022beit} (\ie, a MIM-based pre-training with block-wise masking) and CAE~\cite{chen2022context}.
+Moreover, we consider the standard BEiT model~\citep{bao2022beit} (\ie, a MIM-based pre-training with block-wise masking) and CAE~\citep{chen2022context}.
 The CAE method employs an encoder-decoder architecture where the encoder processes only visible image patches (50\% of the entire image), while the remaining 50\% is masked.
 A latent contextual regressor predicts the masked representation based on the encoder output, and a lightweight decoder processes the output of the regressor, which is then used to predict the visual token of the related masked patches.

 \tit{Image classification setup} During the classification fine-tuning stage, the final hidden layer of the ViT-based backbone extracts features that are then combined via average pooling to generate a global image representation.
 This representation is subsequently fed into a softmax classifier.
-Following the linear probing experiment reported in~\cite{bao2022beit}, we also train a linear classifier head over the output representation produced by the frozen pre-trained backbone.
+Following the linear probing experiment reported in~\citep{bao2022beit}, we also train a linear classifier head over the output representation produced by the frozen pre-trained backbone.

-We design three different model variants based on Vision Transformer~\cite{dosovitskiy2021image}, \ie, ViT-Tiny (ViT-T), ViT-Small (ViT-S), and ViT-Base (ViT-B).
+We design three different model variants based on Vision Transformer~\citep{dosovitskiy2021image}, \ie, ViT-Tiny (ViT-T), ViT-Small (ViT-S), and ViT-Base (ViT-B).
 Our \ours model is trained by setting the cutting point $c$ to $50$, $50$, and $60$, respectively.
-We refer the reader to the supplementary material for detailed pre-training and fine-tuning hyperparameters, and for an ablation analysis on cutting point values.
+We refer the reader to the supplementary material for detailed pre-training and fine-tuning hyperparameters.